Siberpone/lazy-pony-prompter/README.md

 ### ❗Requirements
 * [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) or [ComfyUI](https://github.com/comfyanonymous/ComfyUI);
-* One of recommended models (may work on other, less pony-capable models, too):
+* One of recommended models (these are the "officially" supported models, but LPP should work well for other tag-based models as long as their "native" booru is used as tag source):
   * [Pony Diffusion V6 XL](https://civitai.com/models/257749?modelVersionId=290640);
   * [EasyFluff](https://civitai.com/models/129996/easyfluff);
   * [Pony Diffusion V5(.5)](https://civitai.com/models/95367/pony-diffusion-v5);